UKHomeOfficeForms/hof-guide/wiki/HOF_Framework/customising-behaviour.md

 All of the pipeline methods are passed the request and response objects as arguments.
 Unless specified below, methods are also passed a callback as a third argument, which should be called with an `Error` if applicable.

-Certainly, here are the tables with more detailed descriptions and the type (POST or GET) included:

 ### GET Request Flow

 | Type          | Step          | Description                                       | Example                                                                                       |